guffydev/guffydev/README.md

 </h1> -->

 ## Hey! 👋
-I'm Petya, a 15 years old back-end developer from Ukraine.
+I'm Petya, a 15 years old developer from Ukraine.

 ## Bio
 - **2007** - Born in Ivano-Frankivsk, Ukraine.